angarsky/diveintopython/learn/file_handling/csv.md

 ### Parse CSV File using Pandas

-After loading the CSV `file`, we need to parse the `data` to extract the required information.
-[Pandas](https://pypi.org/project/pandas/) provides a lot of operations to parse and manipulate CSV `data`.
-Here's an example of how to parse `data` using Pandas:
+After loading the CSV file, we need to parse the data to extract the required information.
+[Pandas](https://pypi.org/project/pandas/) provides a lot of operations to parse and manipulate CSV data.
+Here's an example of how to parse data using Pandas:

 ```python
 import pandas as pd